ZachGreenhawt/Line-Learner/README.md

 As a theatre student, I have always wanted a tool that focuses on the hardest part of memorization: Hearing the cue and delivering the correct line under pressure.
 This project is also a way to practice clean software design.

 ## Notes
-Scripts will commonly contain sensitive material; this is why Line-Learner runs locally and does not upload scripts anywhere.
+Scripts will commonly contain sensitive material; Line-Learner runs locally and does not upload scripts anywhere.